Animal Services FAQs

 A dog or cat bit my child.
 What should I do?

 First, wash the wound thoroughly with soap and water.
 If it is a serious bite (and does not stop bleeding after 15 minutes) or if it is a cat bite, contact your doctor.
 Next, you should report it immediately to animal control, or after hours to the Alexandria police department, so an officer can respond if you need assistance.
 If the animal is still running loose, it is even more important to contact our department, so that we may confine the animal for quarantine reasons and to locate an owner to verify vaccines.
-Virginia state law states that all bites must be reported to the local health department and/ or animal control.
+Virginia state law states that all bites must be reported to the local health department and/ or Animal Services.